RazrFalcon/notes-on-svg-parsing/src/text/chunks.md

 Also, while it's not clear from the spec, each `textPath` defines a new chunk as well.

-An another interesting edge case is that there could be only one `writing-mode` per text element.
+Another interesting edge case is that there could be only one `writing-mode` per text element.
 An individual chunk or span cannot have their own writing modes.